ingonyama-zk/icicle/docs/docs/icicle/primitives/sumcheck.md

 ## Overview
 Sumchek protocol is a protocol where a Prover proves to a Verifier that the sum of a multilinear polynomial, over the boolean hypercube, is a specific sum.

-For a polynomial $P$, with $n$ dimention $n$ the Prover is trying to prove that:
+For a polynomial $P$, with $n$ dimension $n$ the Prover is trying to prove that:
 $$
 \sum_{X_1 \in \{0, 1\}}\sum_{X_2 \in \{0, 1\}}\cdot\cdot\cdot\sum_{X_n \in \{0, 1\}} P(X_1, X_2,..., X_n) = C,
 $$
 for some scalar $C$.

 The proof is build in an interactive way, where the Prover and Verifier do a series of $n$ rounds.
-Each round is consists of a challange (created by the Verifier), computation (made by the Prover) and verifing (done by the Verifier).
+Each round is consists of a challenge (created by the Verifier), computation (made by the Prover) and verifying (done by the Verifier).
 Using a Fiat-Shamir (FS) scheme, the proof become non-interactive.
 This allow the Prover to generate the entire proof and send it to Verifier which then verify the whole proof.

 ### Sumcheck with Combine Function
 The Sumcheck protocol can be generalized to an arbitrary function of several multilinear polynomials.
 In this case, assuming there are $m$ polynomials of $n$ variables, and let $f$ be some arbitrary function that take $m$ polynomials and return a polynomial of higher (or equal) degree.
 Now the Prover tries to prove that: